 ENTR 3003 Social Entrepreneurship

 Focuses upon the practical solutions to social problems.
 It combines the talents of individuals, families, communities, governments, businesses, religious institutions, and not-for-profits.
-Social entrepreneurship will be studied through its history, current issues in the filed, and case studies.
+Social entrepreneurship will be studied through its history, cur-rent issues in the field, and case studies.

 ENTR 3103 Fundraising, Events, and Major Gifts

 Everything about fundraising, major gift giving, and organizing special fundraising events.

 Identifies and applies the different marketing visions, approaches, and practices used by entrepreneurs to compete in highly competitive markets, identifying the differing strategic and tactical focuses and applications used by today s entrepreneurs for the strategic application of various technologies.
 Prerequisite: MKTG 3113.

 ENTR 3303 Entrepreneurial Finance

 Focuses on the primary financial elements necessary in starting, growing, and harvesting a business, to include financial assessment of opportunity, marshaling resources, bootstrapping, creat-ing the financial package cash flow, and sources of capital.
 Prerequisite: FINA 3503.

 Focuses on the early development of independent ventures as well as those within established organizations, addressing thought processes of entrepreneurs that challenge existing norms and pave the way for novel solutions to problems at both the individual and organizational levels.
 Prerequisite: MGMT 3013.

 Teaches the students to anticipate the unique and specific problems that accompany starting and growing an entrepreneurial firm by creating value through innovation and opportunity capture rather than by merely the efficient management of ongoing operations.
 Prerequisite: MGMT 3013.